geom_gradient_smooth() creates a ggplot2 layer that visualizes the gradient

 Visualization:

-The resulting gradient field is visualized using GeomStream()
+The resulting gradient field is visualized using GeomStream().
+Since z is only

 used internally, it is dropped from the final visual output.